 We should all admit our benefitting at deadly cost to others based on never ensuring all children the fair start in life justice required.
 Doing so now, and changing policies to internalize the costs we foist on others, can save lives.
 Doing so would allow us to require fundamental social coordination around a norm which is infinitely easier to use than a written constitution of the sort we have in the U.S., a thing unknowable to most – and more backed by guns than collective reason and understanding.

-Nussbaum’s work and claims contain the same self-serving baseline error as the work of Cass Sunstein.
 But as the climate and relate crises worsen, there are fewer reasons to continue to make that mistake.
 In essence, if we do not change the standard, we are inclined to “double dip,” to ignore birth positionality – the fundamental system most driving the outcomes, the main determinant, while pretending we are saviors ensuring justice.
+The Fair Start, “Tell the Truth,” theory of change takes claims each of us have made that assumed state authority and wealth entitlements not conditioned on the actual empowerment of constituents, has us admit those claims were fallacious, and urged us to now commit to elevating the empowerment threshold as an obligation above state authority.

 Nussbaum is a luminary.
 She is also a person who simply benefitted at deadly cost to others, as many of us have.
 She can be a leader in fixing the fundamental cause of that.
+Martha will have air conditioning this summer.
+Some infants near her in Chicago will not.

 TAKE ACTION: Contact Nussbaum and urge her to admit the harm done, and back concrete reforms in human rights law that would ensure all children a fair start in life as the first and overriding human right.